Works inspired by Tolkien: Fan works

+The first piece of Middle-earth fan fiction was published in 1959.

+Fanzines started to be produced soon after Tolkien fans formed "The Fellowship of the Ring" on 4 September 1960 at the Pittsburgh Worldcon.
+That group's magazine was I Palantir, edited by Ted Johnstone.
+Its British members had their own fanzine, Nazgul's Bane.
+Ed Meskys published his science fiction fanzine Niekas from 1962, including at least one piece on Tolkien per issue.
+By 1964, there were dozens of Tolkien fanzines across the US, and several in England.

+In 1969, Glen GoodKnight founded Mythlore as the fanzine of his Mythopoeic Society.
+Always serious, it transformed into a peer-reviewed journal in 1999.
+The Winter 1976 issue of Evermist was a special Tolkien edition, in a fanzine not otherwise dedicated to his work.

-The first piece of Middle-earth fanfiction was published in 1959.
-Broadening Internet access and a surge of interest driven by the Jackson films resulted in a large amount of Tolkien-inspired fanworks being produced in online communities beginning in the early 2000s.
-Tolkien-inspired fan works include the fan films The Hunt for Gollum and Born of Hope, the novel The Last Ringbearer, and over 80,000 others listed on Archive of Our Own in 2022.
-In 2004, sites for Tolkien-derived works were estimated to be 10% of all fanfiction websites, and, in 2019, Tolkien fanfiction was one of the most popular categories for works based on books on both Archive of Our Own and FanFiction.net.
-The study of Middle-earth fanworks has been largely neglected by Tolkien scholars and fan studies scholars alike, and much of the studies which have been done are qualitative, focusing on a few selected fan works.
+Broadening Internet access and a surge of interest driven by the Jackson films resulted in the production of a large amount of Tolkien fan fiction and Tolkien artwork in online communities, beginning in the early 2000s.
+Tolkien-inspired fan works include the fan films The Hunt for Gollum and Born of Hope, the novel The Last Ringbearer, and over 80,000 others listed in 2022.
+In 2004, sites for Tolkien-derived works were estimated to be 10% of all fan fiction websites, and, in 2019, Tolkien fan fiction was one of the most popular categories for works based on books on both Archive of Our Own and FanFiction.net.

+The study of Middle-earth fan works has been largely neglected by Tolkien scholars and fan studies scholars alike.
+Many studies have been qualitative, focusing on a few selected fan works.